tgalarneau/bms/README.md

 bms.py -b xx:xx:xx:xx:xx -i 10 -m jbdbms.

 I'm running this on a RaspberryPi Zero W and used Python 3.9.
 As Debian only has version 3.7, it required building 3.9 from source.
+This was only necessary because I used because (In Python 3.9, new string methods removeprefix() and removesuffix() are introduced) and was too lazy to revert to earlier method.

 ![Screenshot](jbdbms.png)